DUNE/protodune-raw-data-mgt/README.md

 ###Data Handling###
 * *protoDUNE-DMS-design.tex is the MAIN document*.
 It describes a specific design of the data management system based on deployment and reuse of F-FTS, which is a data management system supported by FNAL.

-* *pdrdm.tex* is an initial note evaluating basic design requirements.
+* Archive/*pdrdm.tex* is an initial note evaluating basic design requirements.

-* *spbf.tex* is a stub for the document to describe testing of the Single-Phase protoDUNE Disk Buffer Farm.
+* Archive/*spbf.tex* is a stub for the document to describe testing of the Single-Phase protoDUNE Disk Buffer Farm.
 This probably won't be updated due to the decision to use commercial storage appliance for the buffer, to be procured at CERN.

-* *uoob.tex* is a document which explores a few different options for passing the data from the DAQ pipeline to storage and looks at issues such as event interlacing etc.
+* Archive/*uoob.tex* is a document which explores a few different options for passing the data from the DAQ pipeline to storage and looks at issues such as event interlacing etc.

-* *TB_online_June2016* is a report to the DUNE Technical Board
+* Archive/*TB_online_June2016* is a report to the DUNE Technical Board

 * *neut-buffer.tex* describes a concrete implementation of a xrootd storage cluster at CERN which is a candidate for the single-phase protoDUNE online buffer.
 Obsolete dut to design decisions as described above.